EV Directory > Maxus Portfolio

 | Maxus eDeliver 7 |

-About the Maxus brand
+About Maxus

 Maxus is a Chinese automotive brand owned by the SAIC Motor Corporation, headquartered in Shanghai.
 Originally a British commercial vehicle marque (LDV), the brand was acquired by SAIC in 2010 and relaunched globally under the Maxus name.
 Today, Maxus produces a diverse lineup of commercial and passenger vehicles, including vans, trucks, and SUVs, and has become one of China's leading exporters of electric light commercial vehicles (eLCVs).
 The brand is active across more than 70 countries, including major markets in Europe, Southeast Asia, Australia, and Latin America.